raulch626/100DaysofCloud/README.md

 Thru this online community, I can look for support as well as inspiration.
 Thru this community I am also planning to give back to newbies like me who are just starting their journey.]

-[✍️ Tell us where you want to be at the end of the challenge]
+[✍️ At the end of the challenge, I want to be in a position where I can safely say I have mastered some parts of the cloud, especially the tools that I would be needing to do my work]

 - [✍️ Link to your Twitter](https://twitter.com/raulch626)
 - [✍️ Link to your LinkedIn](https://www.linkedin.com/in/rcherrera)